MexUK/MX/README.md

 The MX project is WIP (Work in Progress).

-MX intends to provide generic/common functionality, written in the C++ language.
+MX intends to provide generic/common functionality, currently for the Windows x86 platform, written in the C++ language.

 I, (Mex, GitHub Username "MexUK") have written the non-third-party code.